Veterans and Human Services Levy 2012-2017

-The first Veterans and Human Services Levy was passed by the voters of King County in November 2005 to generate much needed funding to help veterans, military personnel and their families, and other individuals and families in need across the county through a variety of housing and supportive services.
-This levy allocated approximately $13.3 million per year for six years to implement housing and human services for these two broad groups.
-One half of the revenues were targeted for veterans and their families, and the remaining half was dedicated to other King County residents in need.
-This levy remained in effect until December 2011.
+The first Veterans and Human Services Levy was passed by the voters of King County in November 2005 to generate funding to help veterans, military personnel and their families, and other individuals and families in need across the county through a variety of housing and supportive services.

 In August 2011, the voters of King County voted overwhelmingly to renew the Veterans and Human Services Levy for another six years.
-The new levy preserves the 50:50 split of proceeds between veterans, military personnel and their families and other individuals and families in need.
-The new levy also preserves the two citizen oversight boards.
+The renewal levy preserves the 50:50 split of proceeds, with half of the revenues dedicated to helping veterans, military personnel and their families and the other half dedicated to helping other individuals and families in need.

 Service Improvement Plan

-The levy implementation ordinance required a Service Improvement Plan to detail how the county will proceed to provide enhanced services and supports for veterans, military personnel and their families, and others in need.
+A new Service Improvement Plan was developed and approved by the King County Executive and the Metropolitan King County Council to guide levy investments from 2012 through 2017.
+The levy implementation ordinance required a new Service Improvement Plan to detail how the county will expend levy funds to provide services and supports for those in need.

 Procurement Plans and Requests For Proposals (RFPs)